 Do shower filters reduce water pressure?

-No, if you follow our steps for how to install a shower filter, your water pressure will not be affected.
+While they could, if you follow our steps for how to install a shower filter, your water pressure will not be greatly affected.
 You might actually find that shower filter installation improves pressure by removing minerals and debris before they can clog your shower head!
-If low water pressure is a persistent problem for you, check out this guide for plumber-free solutions.
+You may notice a reduction in pressure when a filter is clogged, which is a clear indication that it's time to replace your cartridge.